apprunjs/apprun-docs/docs/cli-in-console.md

 # Conclusion

 Developers like CLI.
-CLI in the console is useful for getting runtime events and messages hard for the traditional CLI in the terminal.
+CLI in the console helps get runtime events and messages hard for the traditional CLI in the terminal.
 The AppRun CLI in the console even extended the CLI beyond watching the data to generate tests.
 Thus, it increases the development productivity for debugging and testing.